childlike wonder

 Maya papaya

 This piece is inspired by the nickname my family and friends called me when I was little: Maya Papaya.
-I have always loved this nickname because I thought that papayas were such fun and bright fruits.
-I felt that I could relate to them through my energeticness as a kid.
-To capture this, I used very bright colors in this piece, focusing on the yellow and orange seen in papayas.
+I have always loved this nickname because I think that papayas are such fun and bright fruits.
+I feel that they represent my energeticness as a kid.
+To capture this, I used very bright colors, focusing on the yellow and orange seen in papayas.
 The hand-embroidered black beads represent a papaya's many seeds.
-They bounce off of me, emphasizing the radiant energy of me as a little girl.
-I intentionally chose a playful and fun photo of myself, with my mouth open and wearing silly sunglasses, to reflect my childhood's essence.
-This piece has allowed me to express the type of child I was, and I'm able to carry that with me to this day, still being an outgoing and energetic person.
+They bounce off of me, emphasizing the radiant energy that I had as a little girl.
+I intentionally chose a playful and fun photo of myself, with my mouth open and wearing silly sunglasses, to reflect my childhood essence.
+This piece expresses the type of child I was, and that outgoing and energetic personality I still carry with me today.

 18’’ x 24’’